comboshreddies/kubectl-line/README.md

 Instead of running set of bash kubectl commands in sequence, run them in pipelined workflow.
 Instead of repeating --context, -n, or resource names across multiple commands, you can build pipelined workflows where parameters and resource identifiers flow automatically.

-It reduces repetitive typing and makes complex multi-step kubectl operations easier to express.
+It reduces repetitive typing and makes complex multi-step and multi-cluster kubectl operations easier to express.

 # Features